sajjadali-fullstack/genz-kart/README.md

-# 🚀 GenZKart - Django E-commerce Platform
+# 🚀 GenZKart - Django E-commerce Platform---
 ---
 <h1 align="center">🚧 Work in Progress 🚧</h1>

 This project is actively being developed and is not yet complete.
-Feel free to share your contributions, feedback, suggestions, or ideas!
+We welcome contributions, feedback, suggestions, and ideas — feel free to share them!
 ---

 > **⚠️ ATTENTION:** If you are using this code for your project or learning from it, **Star ⭐** this repository.
 It’s a small way to say thanks to the creator!